va-ishnavi/Netlify/README.md

 This repository showcases a collection of projects that demonstrate my skills and experience in web development.

 # Getting Started
-To get started with the Portfolio, follow these steps: https://github.com/va-ishnavi/Netlify
+To get started with the Portfolio, follow these steps:

-Clone the Repository: Clone this repository to your local machine using Git: git clone
+1.Clone the Repository: Clone this repository to your local machine using Git: git clone -  https://github.com/va-ishnavi/Netlify

-Install Dependencies: Navigate to the project directory and install the required dependencies using npm or yarn: cd portfolio
+2.Install Dependencies: Navigate to the project directory and install the required dependencies using npm or yarn: cd portfolio

-Run the Application: Start the development server to launch the dashboard: npm start
+3.Run the Application: Start the development server to launch the dashboard: npm start

 # How You Can Help
 If you're interested in contributing to this project: